Punjab Kings: Heartbreak (2015-2020)

-2018 IPL season

 The Kings XI Punjab squad for the 2018 IPL season included internationals such as: Ravichandran Ashwin, Yuvraj Singh, KL Rahul, Aaron Finch and Chris Gayle.
 Ashwin was appointed as captain and Brad Hodge as coach.
 The Tournament started well with KL Rahul scoring a fine fifty off 14 balls to guide KXIP home against Daredevils.
 Riding on KL Rahul and Chris Gayle's red hot form at the top and Andrew Tye and Mujeeb Ur Rahman with the ball, the team went on to win 5 out of their first six games, eventually becoming favourites to the title.
 Their weakness in Indian core was however exposed as they could manage just one win in the next eight and ultimately not being qualified for the playoffs despite a dream start from the beginning.